Circassians

-The Circassians or Circassian people, also called Cherkess or Adyghe (Adyghe and Адыгэхэр), are a Northwest Caucasian ethnic group and nation who originated in Circassia, a region and former country in the North Caucasus.

-As a consequence of the Circassian genocide, which was perpetrated by the Russian Empire during the Russo-Circassian War in the 19th century, most of the Circassian people were exiled from their ancestral homeland and consequently began living in what was then the Ottoman Empire—that is, modern-day Turkey and the rest of the Middle East.
-In the early 1990s, the Unrepresented Nations and Peoples Organization estimated that there are as many as 3.7 million Circassians in diaspora in over 50 countries.

-The two Circassian languages—western Adyghe and eastern Kabardian—are natively spoken by the Circassian people.
-After the Russian Empire's war crimes and forced deportation, Ubykh branch of Circassian fell out of use and went extinct in Turkey with the death of its last speaker, Tevfik Esenç.
+The Circassians, also known as the Cherkess or the Adyghe (Adyghe and Адыгэхэр, /ady/), are a Northwest Caucasian ethnic group native to Circassia, a region and former country in the North Caucasus.
+As a consequence of the 19th-century Russo-Circassian War and the Circassian genocide, most Circassians were exiled from their homeland and scattered in what was then the Ottoman Empire (modern-day Turkey, Southeastern Europe and the Middle East).
+The two Circassian languages natively spoken by the Circassian people are western Adyghe and eastern Kabardian.
+The Ubykh language went extinct with the 1992 death of its last speaker, Tevfik Esenç.

-Khabzeism is their ethnic religion, which was historically practiced in Circassia since ancient times, but Sunni Islam became the dominant religion among them around the 17th century, following a long period of Islamization.
-Circassia has been repeatedly invaded since ancient times; its isolated terrain coupled with the strategic value external societies have placed on the region have greatly shaped the Circassian national identity as a whole.
+The vast majority of Circassians are Muslim; Sunni Islam became the dominant religion during the 17th century, following a long period of Islamisation.
+Circassia has been repeatedly invaded since ancient times; its isolated terrain coupled with the strategic value external societies have placed on the region, have greatly shaped the Circassian national identity as a whole.